365-day return policy

 Stop.
 Playing.
 With.
 Your.
 Beard.

-The second thing is to realize that beardruff is usually dry skin under your facial fluff.
-While beards protect your delicate cheeks from the sun, wind, and rain, they put up an effective barrier to a basic skin-care regime.
+The second thing is to realise that beardruff is usually dry skin under your facial fluff.
+While beards protect your delicate cheeks from the sun, wind and rain, they put up an effective barrier to a basic skin-care regime.

 If you’re following our recommended grooming routine as above, then beardruff shouldn’t be too much of an issue for you.
 But if it does set in, here are the vital points to get your beard back to its happy flake-free state.